-SED 391: AMERICAN SIGN LANGUAGE III
+SED 391 : AMERICAN SIGN LANGUAGE III

 This second-year course includes the development of expressive and receptive sign skills, as well as an overview of syntax, phonological structure, and non-manual markers.
 This course includes 5 hours of interactions with members of the Deaf Community.
 Offered Fall and Spring Term.

+3.000

+Special Education

 SED 390

+GEP, Elective credit.

-SED 392: AMERICAN SIGN LANGUAGE IV
+SED 392 : AMERICAN SIGN LANGUAGE IV

 This course focuses on an advanced level of the development of receptive and expressive skills, as well as the affective parameters of American Sign Language.
 There is an emphasis on conversational competence using conceptual signs and semantic appropriateness.
 This course includes 5 hours of interactions with members of the Deaf Community.
 Offered Fall and Spring Term.
+3.000 SED 391.
+Special Education Major, Elective credit.